mrndev/flogparse/README.md

 `2 31931785 d8963239-e78b-4e18-8ee4-42b22dc83047 51.195.90.237 212.227.224.120 60890 22 6 1 60 1682968081 1682968081 REJECT OK`

-will be converted to somethign like this:
+will be converted to something like this:

 `2023-05-01 19:08:38+7s: 240 bytes from 139.59.27.154:20460 to ApiLB:22 (SSH Remote Login Protocol) over TCP rejected by ApplicationLoadBalancer`